Jerry Coleby-Williams

 Glyphosate has been found to kill human placental cells at concentrations below rates approved for agricultural use.

-Research has also detected residues in crops of lettuce, carrot and barley planted a year after glyphosate was applied at approved rates.
+Research has also detected residues in crops of lettuce, carrot and barley planted one year after glyphosate was applied at approved rates.
+If you eat non-organic bread, it is being made from contaminated flour.

-In Australia the regulatory body that assesses and approves all formulas of glyphosate, their uses and their respective rates of application, is the Australian Pesticides and Veterinary Products Authority.
+In Australia there is one regulatory body that assesses and approves all formulas of glyphosate, how they can be used, and their respective rates of application.
+This is the Australian Pesticides and Veterinary Medicines Authority.

 References: